marcocipriani01/marcocipriani01.github.io-sources/about.md

 ---
-title: This site
+title: About
 image: "/assets/this-site-cover.jpg"
 feature_text: |-
   ## <span style="color:white">Marco Cipriani's website</span>
     <span style="color:white">About this website and the author!</span>
 feature_image: "/assets/this-site-cover.jpg"
 excerpt: I’m a young astronomy enthusiast, attending the high school somewhere in Italy.
 In my free time, I take photos of the universe with my telescope and I often write some programs, utilities or Android applications to simplify its use.
 In my website I describe my projects and publish my photos of the universe.
 aside: true
 ---